WPCD-Workflows/documentation/source/old/itm/public/xml/itm_subversion.rst

 and Roles.
 In this section, you can manage each member's access permissions to the subversion repository.
 This can be done for a single user or for an entire group.
-A predefined group for instance, which has read access to the repository, is ITM Members.
-Every ITM member is automatically granted read access to your repository.
+A predefined group for instance, which has read access to the repository, is EU-IM Members.
+Every EU-IM member is automatically granted read access to your repository.
 If you like to change this, you need to got to the Edit Roles section.
 Here you can set access permissions in a granular way.
 If you like to change the access